sap-tutorials/Tutorials/tutorials/hana-cloud-create-cube-calculation-view/hana-cloud-create-cube-calculation-view.md

 ---

 ## Prerequisites
-- You have created an anonymized view as explained [in this tutorial](hana-cloud-calculation-view-differential-privacy)
+- You have created an anonymized view as explained [in this tutorial](hana-cloud-calculation-view-differential-privacy).
-- You have created and loaded data in the `PERFORMANCE` table as explained [in this tutorial](hana-cloud-create-db-project)
+- You have created and loaded data in the `PERFORMANCE` table as explained [in this tutorial](hana-cloud-create-db-project).

 ## Details
 ### You will learn